This article is based off my interview with Alex who is a men’s perfume expert.

 There’s exceptions – every year, some brand hits a formula that’s much better than everyone expected.
 If you follow websites and forums dedicated to the industry it’s usually easy to spot these flukes and snap up a few, but for the most part you can expect the top-shelf brands to have the ingredients and engineering to put them well ahead of cheaper counterparts.

 You don’t always get what you pay for.
 The most expensive perfume isn’t always the best.
-Test before you wear, and if possible check websites like Masters of Style that offer a ranking of products tested to see what other people are saying.
+Test before you wear, and if possible check websites that offer a ranking of products tested to see what other people are saying.